Safian-Haq/100-Days-of-Python/README.md

 # 100-Days-of-Python

-A collection of some lessons I completed as part of the 100 Days of Python code challenge.
+A collection of projects/lessons I completed as part of the 100 Days of Python code challenge.

 Overall this challenge has exposed me to various tools which I use to create practical business solutions/POCs.